aliibrahim80/dalilcoin/doc/publishingformalmathematics.md

  := TmLa A Prop TmLa B Prop PrLa a A PrLa b B TmLa P Prop PrLa H Imp A Imp B P PrAp PrAp H a b
 ```

-Intuitively **andI** gives a way to combine a proof of a proposition *A*
+Intuitively **andI** gives a way to combine a proof of a proposition
-and a proof of a proposition *B* to obtain a proof of the conjunction of *A* and *B*.
+*A* and a proof of a proposition *B* to obtain a proof of the
+conjunction of *A* and *B*.

-After the basic logical operations and their properties, some properties of
+After the basic logical operations and their properties, some
-binary relations over a type variable are defined
+properties of binary relations over a type variable are defined and a
-and a number of properties of pers are proven.
+number of properties of partial equivalence relations (pers) are
+proven.

 ```
 Def symmetric : TpAll A TpArr TpArr A TpArr A Prop Prop